Observation of the 4$\pi$-periodic Josephson effect in indium arsenide nanowires: Results

-Fig.~4 shows representative plots obtained by numerically evaluating $S_V(f, V_\textrm{NW})$ (see Sec.~7.5 of the SI), which determines the photon-assisted tunneling current by Eq.~(2).
+Fig.~4 shows representative plots obtained by numerically evaluating $S_V(f, V_\textrm{NW})$ (see Supplementary Note 3), which determines the photon-assisted tunneling current by Eq.~(2).
 We observe that the numerical results agree well with the characteristic features of the experimental data.
 We find that the circuit equations allow for a phase diffusion regime at low $V_\textrm{NW}$ values \cite{Ivanchenko_1969}, where $e^\star V_\textrm{NW} < hf$, because the junction spends part of the time in the steady supercurrent state where the voltage drop is zero.
-The calculations also reproduce the absence of higher harmonics in the radiation spectrum, attributed to the low transmission of the junction and overdamped nature of the microwave environment \cite{doi:10.1063/1.368113}.
+The calculations also reproduce the absence of higher harmonics in the radiation spectrum, attributed to the low transmission of the junction and the overdamped nature of the microwave environment \cite{doi:10.1063/1.368113}.
 This confirms our expectation of the suppression of multiphoton processes due to a low quality factor, justifying the usage of the semiclassical junction model.

-A key result of these simulations is that, with the circuit parameters taking values representative of those in the experiment, the radiation frequency always reflects the internal dynamics of the nanowire Josephson junction both in the $2\pi$-periodic (Fig.~4a and b) and in the $4\pi$-periodic emission regime (Fig.~4c and d).
-Finally, we note that our results are consistent with $V_0 \lesssim 15\,\micro$eV translating to an avoided crossing $\varepsilon_{M} \lesssim 10 \,\micro$V. Using the exponential cutoff in Ref. \cite{Albrecht_2016}, this suggests that our devices have a continuous topological region longer than $0.8\,\micro$m on each side of the nanowire junction.
+A key result of these simulations in a wide range of junction parameters is that, with the circuit elements taking values representative of those in the experiment, the radiation frequency always reflects the internal dynamics of the nanowire Josephson junction both in the $2\pi$-periodic (Fig.~4a and b) and in the $4\pi$-periodic emission regime (Fig.~4c and d).
+Finally, we note that our results are consistent with $V_0 \lesssim 15\,\micro$eV translating to an avoided crossing $\varepsilon_\textrm{M} \lesssim 10 \,\micro$eV.
+Using the exponential cutoff in Ref.~\cite{Albrecht_2016}, this suggests that our devices have a continuous topological region of several hundreds of nanometers on each side of the nanowire junction, which is consistent with the scanning electron microscopy images of the devices.